How To Make Conceptual Framework (With Examples and Templates)

 Repeat the same process for the remaining variables of your study.
-Should you need arrows to connect the different variables, you can insert one by going to the Insert tab, then Shape, and finally, Lines or Block Arrows, depending on the style of arrow you prefer.
+If you need arrows to connect the different variables, you can insert one by going to the Insert tab, then Shape, and finally, Lines or Block Arrows, depending on your preferred arrow style.

 2. How to explain my conceptual framework in defense?

-If you have used the Independent-Dependent Variable Model in creating your conceptual framework, start by telling what your research’s variables are.
+If you have used the Independent-Dependent Variable Model in creating your conceptual framework, start by telling your research’s variables.
 Afterward, explain the relationship between these variables.
 Example: “Using statistical/descriptive analysis of the data we have collected, we are going to show how the <state your independent variable> exhibits a significant relationship to <state your dependent variable>.”

 On the other hand, if you have used an Input-Process-Output Model, start by explaining the inputs of your research.
 Then, tell them about your research process.
-You may refer to the Research Methodology in Chapter 3 to accurately present the process of your research.
+You may refer to the Research Methodology in Chapter 3 to accurately present your research process.
 Lastly, explain what your research outcome is.

-Meanwhile, if you have used a concept map, make sure that you understand the idea behind the illustration.
+Meanwhile, if you have used a concept map, ensure you understand the idea behind the illustration.
 Discuss how the concepts are related and highlight the research outcome.

 3. In what stage of research is the conceptual framework written?

-The conceptual framework is in Chapter 2 of the research study following the Review of Related Literature.
+The research study’s conceptual framework is in Chapter 2, following the Review of Related Literature.

 4. What is the difference between a Conceptual Framework and Literature Review?

 The Conceptual Framework is a summary of the concepts of your study where the relationship of the variables is presented.
 On the other hand, Literature Review is a collection of published studies and literature related to your study.